Brandenquality/HereITestThings/README.md

 This completes everything we need to code for this project.
 Not you can build your project and debug it after the ping connections are done.
 > **Note:** If you get any error while building the project, go to their line and delete them.

+Finally, we just have to build our hardware.
+You can see the pin diagram at the below.
+Make sure the connections are same with your nucleo board.
+If not then you need to do your own wiring.

+**IMAGE GELICEK**

+And now you can debug the code and start it.
+In this part you need the **"Tuya Smart"** app to test your work.
+Download and open it.
+- Then, open the "Home" part at the app, click the button at the right top.
+Select **"Add Device"** Resimke
+- Wait and see if your phone finds out the connection.
+If not, then re-debug your code.
+If it sees the connection then click add in the discovering devices.
+Resimke
+- Then, you wil see your device at add device panel.
+Click the plus button.
+Resimke
+- It will wants you to connect your device via wifi.
+Select your wifi and enter your passaport.
+Resimke
+- And finnally you are connected...
+Resimke

+Thanks for reading our project.